 - The currency in Santorini is the Euro.
 Outlets in Santorini have two prongs: socket type C and F. And the local time zone is GMT+3 (7 hours ahead of the East Coast of the United States).

 - Santorini does allow Uber, but you don’t need it.
 You can easily navigate each village on foot.
 If you need to get to the airport or another village, ask the hotel to hire you a cab.
 You can also rent a car, but it usually isn’t necessary.

 - Watching a train of donkeys saddled up and zigzagging their way to the top of the caldera is a very Old World “Greece” experience.
 However, don’t fall for the tourist traps offering “donkey rides”.
 The donkeys aren’t always treated well.

 - Santorini has a culture of stray cats and dogs, who wander freely around restaurants and shops.
 This is normal.
 They are safe and usually very friendly animals.

 - Be sure to tip the bag carriers who help guests haul their luggage down serpentine stairwells at most hotels.
 (I once saw a guy carrying a full mattress on his shoulders as he climbed down an Escher-like staircase at Filotera Oia Suites.)
 These men and women work hard.
 If you’re going to spend the money to stay at a nice hotel in Santorini, be sure to reward the staff who make your experience so lovely!

-Related: Find out why Lisbon, Portugal is fast becoming one of the most popular and affordable cities to visit in Europe.
+Related: Why Lisbon, Portugal is fast becoming one of the most popular and affordable cities to visit in Europe.

-For more Insider Travel Guides, visit our critically-acclaimed Travel Well section to discover everything from The Coolest Spas in Paris to The Best Restaurants in Milan and where to get classic Afternoon Tea in London.
+For more insider travel guides, visit our critically-acclaimed Travel Well section.
+Here, we cover everything from The Coolest Spas in Paris to The Best Restaurants in Milan and where to get classic Afternoon Tea in London.
 We also feature hidden gems and popular up-and-coming relaxation destinations, from Tulum to Hana and beyond.